Best Epoxy Coating: Pro-Tested Reviews & Buying Guide (2026)

 See Review Article Here: Rust-Oleum EPOXYSHIELD Review

-Restore-A-Garage Clear Top Coat
+4. Restore-A-Garage Clear Top Coat — Best Clear Epoxy Top Coat

-Restore-A-Garage Clear Top Coat is a ZERO VOC high performance and high solids 2-component, waterborne aliphatic polyurethane.
-This unique non-yellowing coating comes in a GLOSS or SATIN finish that remains non-chalking and has superior UV resistance.
-Restore-A-Garage Clear Top Coat offers performance characteristics typical of high quality, 2-component, solvent-based, aliphatic urethane coatings but provides excellent durability and UV stability without strong odors.
+Restore-A-Garage Clear Top Coat is a zero-VOC, high-performance, high-solids 2-component, waterborne aliphatic polyurethane.
+This unique non-yellowing coating comes in a gloss or satin finish that remains non-chalking and has superior UV resistance.
+It offers performance characteristics typical of high-quality, 2-component, solvent-based aliphatic urethane coatings, but provides excellent durability and UV stability without strong odors.

 - Where to Buy: Restore-A-Garage Clear Top Coat